Charles Parker (detective): Sayers works

 latter, Parker is promoted to Chief Inspector.
-He has meanwhile invited Lady Mary to dinner several times but is nervous of making their relationship public, in spite of Wimsey's encouragement.
+He has meanwhile invited Lady Mary to dinner several times, but is nervous of making their relationship public, in spite of Wimsey's encouragement.

 In Strong Poison, Parker has apparently made a good case against mystery writer Harriet Vane for the murder of her former lover Philip Boyes.
 Wimsey, who has instantly fallen in love with Harriet, forces Parker to re-examine the case.
-Parker's investigations are inconclusive but Wimsey, with Parker's help, discovers and unmasks the true murderer.
-Parker has meanwhile at last proposed to Lady Mary.
-The Duke and Duchess of Denver are shocked by the match, but Wimsey insists that "one of these days he'll be a big man, with a title, I shouldn't wonder, and everything handsome about him."
+Parker's investigations are inconclusive, but Wimsey, with Parker's help, discovers and unmasks the true murderer.
+Meanwhile, Parker has finally proposed to Lady Mary.
+The Duke and Duchess of Denver are very surprised by the match, but Wimsey insists that "one of these days he'll be a big man, with a title, I shouldn't wonder, and everything handsome about him."

 In Five Red Herrings, Parker assists the Dumfriesshire constabulary by easily tracing a suspect who has fled to London in disguise (although he proves to be innocent).
 In Have His Carcase, Parker and Lady Mary are married; Parker has a very minor role, responding by mail when Wimsey inquires about possible Communist affiliations of one suspect, and providing witnesses to the identity of another.

 By the time of the next book, Murder Must Advertise, he and Mary have two small children, Charles Peter and Mary Lucasta.
 Wimsey is investigating the death of a copywriter, which proves to be linked to Parker's official enquiries into a drug-trafficking ring.
 Parker is attacked and injured by a suspect when he is mistaken for Wimsey.

-The book also notes an ingenious solution to the problems inherent in a marriage where the wife is far richer than her husband: Mary's money was placed into a trust fund, administered by her brothers on behalf of her children, from which she gets every three months a sum equal to that earned by her husband in the same period.
+The book also notes an ingenious solution to the problems inherent in a marriage where the wife is far richer than her husband: Mary's money was placed into a trust fund, administered by her brothers on behalf of her children, from which she gets every three months a sum equal to that earned by her husband in the same timeframe.
 Mary, once an outspoken left-winger embarrassed by her aristocratic status, is quite happy with the arrangement.

 In The Nine Tailors, Parker once again assists a county police force, this time the Lincolnshire Constabulary, in Wimsey's investigation into the case of an unlawfully buried body.
 One suspect is a former burglar from London; two other suspects (who are brothers) flee to London or attempt to conceal evidence there.
 Parker uses questionable tactics when he places a hidden microphone in the interview room where they are waiting (or in the TV adaptation, leaves a desk intercom "live").
 However, the brothers' unguarded conversation absolves them both of the crime of murder.

 Parker does not feature in Gaudy Night, and appears only very briefly at the wedding of Wimsey and Harriet Vane in Busman's Honeymoon.
-The Duchess of Denver is snobbishly opposed to that match too, and writes to a friend, "Mary's policeman was bad enough, but he is at any rate quiet and well-behaved..."
+The Duchess of Denver is snobbishly opposed to that match as well, and writes to a friend, "Mary's policeman was bad enough, but he is at any rate quiet and well-behaved..."